A Gersten complex on real schemes: Applications

-In the rest of this section we show that the complex $\underline{C}(X_r,K^{ })$ is a dualizing object.
-First recall the definition: \begin{definition} Let $X$ be a scheme. \begin{enumerate} \item The subcategory of \textbf{constructible objects} of $D(X_r)$ is the thick subcategory $D_c(X_r)$ generated by elements of the form $f_{r!}f^!_r\mathbb{Z}$, where $f:Y\to X$ is a smooth morphism.\footnote{It is known that constructible objects in $D(X_r)$ are exactly the compact objects (\cite[Lemma 2.2]{Jin}).
-Another equivalent characterization given by \cite[Theorem 1.4]{Jin} states that a complex $C$ in $D(X_r)$ is constructible if and only if there is a finite stratification of $X_r$ into locally closed constructible subsets such that the restriction of $C$ to each stratum is a constant sheaf associated to a perfect complex.} \item We say that an object $\mathcal{K}\in D(X_r)$ \textbf{satisfies biduality} if for any constructible object $A\in D_c(X_r)$, the canonical map $A\to R\underline{Hom}(R\underline{Hom}(A,\mathcal{K}),\mathcal{K})$ is an isomorphism. \item A \textbf{dualizing object} of $D(X_r)$ is a constructible object which satisifies biduality. \end{enumerate} \end{definition}
+In this section we show that the Gersten complex $\underline{G}(X_r,K^{ })$ defined in~\eqref{eq:def_CXrK} is a dualizing object.
+First recall the definition: \begin{definition} Let $X$ be a scheme.
+The subcategory of \textbf{constructible objects} of $D(X_r)$ is the thick subcategory $D_c(X_r)$ generated by elements of the form $f_{r!}f^!_r\mathbb{Z}$, where $f:Y\to X$ is a smooth morphism.\footnote{It is known that constructible objects in $D(X_r)$ are exactly the compact objects (\cite[Lemma 2.2]{Jin}).
+Another equivalent characterization given by \cite[Theorem 1.4]{Jin} states that a complex $C$ in $D(X_r)$ is constructible if and only if there is a finite stratification of $X_r$ into locally closed constructible subsets such that the restriction of $C$ to each stratum is a constant sheaf associated to a perfect complex.} We say that an object $B\in D(X_r)$ \textbf{satisfies biduality} if for any constructible object $A\in D_c(X_r)$, the canonical map is an isomorphism.
+A \textbf{dualizing object} of $D(X_r)$ is a constructible object which satisifies biduality. \end{definition}

-The following lemma is a variant of \cite[Proposition 4.4.11]{CD}: \begin{lemma} Let $X$ be a quasi-excellent scheme and let $\mathcal{K}\in D(X_r)$.
-The following statements are equivalent: \begin{enumerate} \item For any projective morphism $f:Y\to X$, the object $f^!_r\mathcal{K}\in D(Y_r)$ satisfies biduality; \item For any projective morphism $f:Y\to X$ with $Y$ regular, the canonical map $\mathbb{Z}\to R\underline{Hom}(f^!_r\mathcal{K},f^!_r\mathcal{K})$ is an isomorphism. \end{enumerate} \end{lemma} \proof It is clear that the first condition implies the second, so it suffices to show the converse.
+The following lemma is a variant of \cite[Proposition 4.4.11]{CD}: \begin{lemma} Let $X$ be a quasi-excellent scheme and let $B\in D(X_r)$.
+The following statements are equivalent: \begin{enumerate} \item For any projective morphism $f:Y\to X$, the object $f^!_rB\in D(Y_r)$ satisfies biduality; \item For any projective morphism $f:Y\to X$ with $Y$ regular, the canonical map $\mathbb{Z}\to R\underline{Hom}(f^!_rB,f^!_rB)$ is an isomorphism. \end{enumerate} \end{lemma} \proof It is clear that the first condition implies the second, so it suffices to show the converse.
 By virtue of~\ref{sec:2invert}, we may assume that all schemes have characteristic $0$.
 Since the scheme $Y$ is quasi-excellent, we know that $D_c(Y_r)$ agrees with the thick subcategory generated by elements of the form $Rp_{r*}\mathbb{Z}$, where $p:W\to Y$ is a projective morphism with $W$ regular (\cite[Theorem 2.4.9]{BD}).
 Therefore it suffices to show that the following canonical map is an isomorphism:

 But by assumptions we have

 which finishes the proof. \endproof